Explorations of pseudo-Dirac dark matter having keV splittings and interacting via transition electric and magnetic dipole moments: Conclusions and Outlook

 We have studied a model of inelastic DM interacting with SM via transition electric and magnetic dipole moments.
 We first address the production of DM by the FI mechanism taking into account both $2\rightarrow 2$ annihilation production and production from decay of plasmon.
 We find that both these processes are UV dominant with the rate of production (or $dY/dT$) maximised at the largest temperatures (near $T_{RH}$).
 We observe that the plasmon production is insignificant for the parameter space we are interested in here, although it can become the dominant source of production for much larger reheating temperatures.

 The heavier states are not stable on cosmological scales and their flux is produced by Solar up-scattering of the lighter, stable $\chi_1$ particles that are assumed to make up the entirety of DM.
 We study the constraints on this model from DD experiments where we can observe the down-scattering of the heavier mass state in electron recoil events.
-We find that DM with masses less than 10\,MeV and $5\times 10^{-6}\,{\rm GeV}^{-1}\lesssim d_\chi\lesssim 10^{-5}\,{\rm GeV}^{-1}$, are ruled out by XENON1T\,\cite{XENON:2020kmp}.
-Although this parameter space is also ruled out by $N_{\rm eff}$ constraints from standard cosmology, the results are important as the DD bounds are equally applicable for non-standard cosmological history.
+We find that DM with masses less than 12\,MeV and transition EDM $4\times 10^{-6}\,{\rm GeV}^{-1}\lesssim d_\chi\lesssim 10^{-5}\,{\rm GeV}^{-1}$ are ruled out by XENONnT\,\cite{XENONCollaboration:2022kmb}, already probing parameter space not ruled out by any other constraints.

-In addition, we find that future DD experiments, XENONnT and DARWIN, by virtue of larger exposures and lower backgrounds, can lead to the discovery of pseudo-Dirac DM with EDM interaction and mass splittings less than 2\,keV.
+In addition, we find that future results from DD experiments, XENONnT and DARWIN, by virtue of larger exposures and lower backgrounds, can lead to the discovery of pseudo-Dirac DM with EDM interaction and mass splittings less than 2\,keV.
 Notably, this parameter space is not probed by any current experiment.
-The reach of DD experiments will further improve by lowering of detection thresholds (as suggested by the S2 only analysis from the XENON1T experiment\,\cite{Aprile_2020}).
+The reach of DD experiments will further improve by lowering of detection thresholds (as suggested by the S2 only analysis from the XENON1T experiment\,\cite{XENON:2019gfn}).
 We also show complementary constraints on the transition dipolar DM model from current fixed target experiments, $ e^+e^-$ colliders and information from SN cooling.
 Projections from Belle-II show that additional parameter space will be probed in the future\,\cite{Chu:2018qrm}.

 We thus study the most minimal model of inelastic DM with electric and magnetic dipolar couplings.
 With a focus on xenon based direct detection experiments we find that future DD experiments have a great potential to discover this minimal model.
 Our work provides further motivation for an in-depth exploration of low-energy electron recoil events in xenon based DD experiments.